-How to find someone's Amazon wish list
+How to find someone's Amazon wish list (or request access to a friend's list)

-(Pocket-lint) - With the holidays upon us, you're probably making use of Amazon's list feature, which allows you to keep track of different products offered on the site that you may want to buy.
+With the holidays upon us, you're probably making use of Amazon's list feature, which allows you to keep track of different products offered on the site that you may want to buy.
 You can create multiple lists and use them for whatever purpose you see fit, including sharing them with others.
 In fact, maybe your child or loved one has created a wish list on Amazon.
 If you're wondering how to locate this list in order to streamline your shopping this year, there is something you should know: You can't find someone's list on Amazon unless they've shared it with you.

 Pocket-lint has detailed how to find lists - including wish lists - that someone has shared with you, and we tell you how to request access to a list if you're not seeing it show up.